Comparing Types of ERP Systems for Your Organization

 - Oracle NetSuite: The first “real” cloud ERP, NetSuite has robust capabilities for mid-sized and fast-growing businesses looking to run their operations entirely through the software.
 NetSuite also utilizes mobile capabilities so you can stay connected on the go.

-Some types of ERP systems are better suited to specific industries.
+Some types of ERP systems are better suited to certain industries, or can be configured to be industry specific.
 Whether intentional or coincidental, certain ERP software are better options than others when it comes to a selected industry.

 - Infor CloudSuite: This optimized solution can be integrated with another Infor platform or a third-party ERP software.
 Designed for manufacturing operations, CloudSuite manages operations end-to-end in order to increase customer service, improve production and quality, use data for planning purposes and more.